 Bamboo Consultancy in Nairobi

-A youth-oriented organization based in Nairobi, the Moonlight Initiative works with local students and promoting sustainability and a circular economy.
+A youth-oriented organization based in Nairobi, the Moonlight Initiative works with local students promoting sustainability and a circular economy.
 As a consultancy, they offer local farmers training and advice on how to farm more ecologically and more successfully.

 The Moonlight Initiative is especially passionate about promoting bamboo.
 Through their consultancy services, farmers learn the best methods for growing bamboo and how to earn money by growing bamboo.
 They also help farmers obtain seeds and starter plants to get their bamboo plantations going.